 Find the Release Notes on the Informatica documentation portal.

 Verify System Requirements

 Verify that your environment meets the minimum system requirements for the installation process, disk space requirements, port availability, and third-party software.

-For more information about product requirements and supported platforms, see the Product Availability Matrix on Informatica Network:
+For more information about product requirements and supported platforms, see the Product Availability Matrix.